nuxeo-sandbox/nuxeo-labs-knowledge-enrichment-connector/README.md

 > Reminder: To get the JSON string from this blob, you must call its `getString()` method (see examples below).
 Then you can `JSON.parse` this string

 > [!TIP]
-> For examples of JS Automation: See JS Automation Examples.md
+> For examples of JS Automation: See /README-JS-Automation-Examples.md

 ### `HylandKnowledgeEnrichment.EnrichSeveral`